maxillacult/ofxPostGlitch/README.md

 	ofFbo myFbo;
 	ofxPostGlitch myGlitch;

-In Setup(), you should give FBO's pointer to ofxPostGlitch instance.
+In the Setup(), you should give FBO's pointer to ofxPostGlitch instance.
-Then the FBO must be allocated.
+Then allocate the FBO.

     void testApp::setup(){
     	myFbo.allocate(640,480);
     	myGlitch.setup(&myFbo);
     }

-Decide to apply effect or not with setFX function.
+Choose wether to apply effect or not with the setFX function.
-After that, call generateFX function and apply all enabled effects.
+After that use generateFX function and apply all enabled effects.

 	void testApp::update(){
 		myGlitch.setFx(OFXPOSTGLITCH_CONVERGENCE,true);